MahinRahman8901/c10-LNHM-plant-sensors/README.md

 # README

+## Pipeline

+### Data Extraction Sript

+- The `extract.py` script fetches plant data from the provided API endpoint.
+It retrieves information such as soil moisture, temperature, humidity, and light intensity for each plant and stores it in a CSV file.

+### Data Cleaning Script

+The `transform.py` script utilises pandas to clean and standardise the data extracted from the CSV file.
+It rounds numerical values to two decimal places, standardises plant names, separates the origin location into individual columns (town, country code, continent, city), and removes any null values.
+The cleaned data is then saved back to the CSV file.

 ## About

 The Liverpool Natural History Museum is expanding its focus to include botanical science with the introduction of a new botanical wing in 2023.
 To support this initiative, the museum requires a robust system to monitor the health of plants in their conservatory.
 This GitHub repository documents the development and implementation of the Plant Health Monitoring System.